Zechariah Lesson 1

 Did you notice the difference?
 Isaiah gave his time frame using the reigns of the kings of Judah.
 Zechariah gave his time frame using the reign of a king of Persia.

-By the time of Zechariah, there were no more kings of Judah - but that would not be the case forever.
-And Zechariah will tell the people about the great king who was to come and sit on the throne of David.
-By the time of Zechariah, God's city was in ruins - but Zechariah will tell them that that would also not be the case forever.
+By the time of Zechariah, there were no more kings of Judah - but God was telling them in this book that that would not be the case forever.
+Zechariah would tell the people about the great king who was to come and sit on the throne of David.
+By the time of Zechariah, God's city was in ruins - but Zechariah would tell them that that would also not be the case forever.

 Nebuchadnezzar ruled until 562 BC and then was followed by a series of unsuccessful rulers from 562-556, including his son Amel-Marduk, his son-in-law Neriglissar, and finally Neriglissar's son Labashi-Marduk.